-Legacy activities are different ways for caregivers, families, or individuals to conduct a life review and help a person at the end of their life capture memories of their life.
+Legacy activities are different ways for families, family caregivers, and individuals in care to conduct a life review and help a person at the end of life capture memories of their life.

 To create a living legacy, activities should be initiated early after a person is determined to have a life-limiting illness.

 A legacy activity might include an item that you help create that acts as a memento and provides a sense of enjoyment to family and friends after someone they care about has passed on.

 Planned Legacy Activities – These are activities that can be pre-planned such as conducting a life review or creating photographs, videos, hand molds, and artwork.